denten/denten.github.io/_includes/CV/07-service.md

   Computing*; *Modernism/Modernity*; *Narrative*; *Post45*, *PMLA*, *Project Information Literacy*; and *Science, Technology & Human Values*.
-- Multiple (2--3 per year) promotion reviews for peer institutions, including Dartmouth, Toronto, Berkeley and others.
+- Multiple (2--3 per year) promotion reviews for peer institutions, including Dartmouth,
+- Member of editorial board, *Narrative* (the International Society for the Study of Narrative).
+  Toronto, Berkeley and others.
 - Grant review for The American Academy in Berlin, National Endowment for the Humanities, and the National Science Foundation.